wormhole-foundation/xdapp-book/src/technical/evm/nftLayer.md

 ## Transferring a NFT

-The Wormhole NFT Bridge only supports tokens that support the ERC-721 interface and will create a wrapped NFT with identical metadata.
+The Wormhole NFT Bridge only supports tokens compliant with the ERC-721 interface, and functions by creating a 'wrapped NFT' with identical metadata.
 How this is implemented varies by ecosystem.

 **Note**: Unlike xAssets, there is no attestation required for bridging NFTs.

 To transfer a NFT, there are three steps:

 1. Initiate the NFT transfer
    - This function call will return a `sequence` (uint64) that is used in the VAA retrieval step

 ```
 transferNFT(tokenAddress, tokenID, recipientChain, recipient, nonce);
 ```

-2. Retrieve the emitted VAA.
+2. Retrieve the emitted VAA from the Guardian Network.
+(Usually done by a relayer)
    - _Note: NFT Transfer VAAs are retrieved from the Guardian Network by the `emitterChainID`, `emitterAddress`, and `sequence`_

 ```
 const emitterAddr = getEmitterAddressEth(network.NFTBridgeAddress);
 const seq = parseSequenceFromLogEth(tx, network.bridgeAddress);